A. The LORD clearly sees the hard hearts of His people.

 And were called a transgressor from the womb.

 a.
 You have heard; see all this.
-And will you not declare it: It is as if the LORD is amazed that His people have seen all of His great power and glory, yet they still stand in obstinate rebellion against Him.
+And will you not declare it?
+It was as if the LORD was amazed that His people had seen all of His great power and glory, yet they still stood in stubborn rebellion against Him.

 b.
-For I knew that you would deal very treacherously, and were called a transgressor from the womb: The LORD states the reason why His people are so deeply sinful.
-They are sinners from the womb, so their sinfulness is deeply entrenched.
+For I knew that you would deal very treacherously, and were called a transgressor from the womb: The LORD stated the reason why His people were so deeply sinful.
+They were sinners from the womb, so their sinfulness was deeply rooted.

 i.
 It is a difficult concept for our individualistic ears, but the Bible teaches that we are sinners from the womb, and that we inherited a sin nature because we descend from Adam and sinned in Adam (Romans 5:12).
 It isn’t our individual acts of sin that make us sinners; it is our descent from Adam.
 Our individual acts of sin merely prove that each of us is a transgressor from the womb.